On the notion of pseudocategory internal to a category with a 2-cell structure: Morphisms between 2-cell structures, naturally invertible 2-cell structures and cartesian squares

-For a fixed category \textbf{C}, there is the category 2-cellstruct(\textbf{C }) of all possible 2-cell structures over \textbf{C}, as well as the subcategory nat-2-cellstruct(\textbf{C}) of natural 2-cell structures over C and inv-2-cellstruct(C) of all the invertible 2-cell structures over C. The category 2-cellstruct(\textbf{C}) has a initial object (the discrete 2-cell structure) and a terminal object (the codiscrete 2-cell structure).
-If C is of the form Cat(B) for some category B, it also has the canonical 2-cell structure of internal transformations and the canonical natural 2-cell structure of internal natural transformations.
+For a fixed category $\C$, we consider the category Cell(\textbf{C }) of all the possible 2-cell structures over $\C$, as well as its full subcategories NatCell($\C$), of natural 2-cell structures, and InvCell($\C$), consisting of the 2-cell structures with invertible 2-cells.
+The category Cell($\C$) has a initial object (the discrete 2-cell structure) and a terminal object (the codiscrete 2-cell structure).
+In many cases (example \ref{ex7}, \ref{ex8}, \ref{ex11}, \ref{ex13}, etc.) a \emph{canonical non-trivial} 2-cell structure is also present.
+One particular case of our interest is $\C=\Cat(\mathbf{B})$.